shreyasdethe/home/_pages/projects.md

 4.  **Multiple Drone Tracking and Localization** (December '17) <br/>
     *[Drona Aviation](https://www.dronaaviation.com/), IIT Bombay* <br/>
     In the project, we localized multiple drones' position using WhyCon ROS package and extracted 3D coordinates of multiple drones in real-time with accuracy upto 3cm.
 These coordinates were later used in a project to automate drone's flight movement based on its past location.
-I developed a way to control a swarm of drines using the Master-Slave topology and specific IP addresses provided to individual drones, using the ESP8266 WiFi module.
+I developed a way to control a swarm of drones using the Master-Slave topology and specific IP addresses provided to individual drones, using the ESP8266 WiFi module.

 5.  **Faster computation of correlation of NavIC data** (April '19) <br/>
     *Knowledge Incubation under TEQIP, MHRD, Govt. of India* <br/>
     Working with a team of three, we developed an algorithm for faster correlation of local data received from a NavIC receiver.
-The method involved moving from the traditional linear search to the circular serach algorithm, which in the frequency domain translates to the fourier transform.
-Computing FFT (Fast Fourier Transform) is a relatively computationally inexpensive task, hence the overall computation time for correlation reduced by 7000%, in our MATLAB implementation.
-This faster correlation  time will reduce the cold start time of future NavIC receivers.
+The method involved moving from the traditional linear search to the circular search algorithm, which in the frequency domain translates to the fourier transform.
+Computing FFT (Fast Fourier Transform) is a relatively computationally inexpensive task, hence the overall computation time for correlation is reduced by 7000%, in our MATLAB implementation.
+This faster correlation  process will reduce the cold-start time of future NavIC receivers.

 6.  **Automated Strawberry Plucker** (December '18) <br/>